naveen61346134/ImageSynthX/README.md

 This project currently supports the following Replicate AI models:

-- **Real Esrgan**: RealESRGAN is an advanced AI model that enhances image resolution and upscales content, producing sharper and more detailed visuals through deep learning techniques.
+- **Real Esrgan**: Real ESRGAN is an advanced AI model that enhances image resolution and upscales content, producing sharper and more detailed visuals through deep learning techniques.

 - **SDXL**: SDXL is the evolutionary successor to the Stable Diffusion AI model, renowned for its ability to transform text prompts into high-quality, photorealistic images, pushing the boundaries of text-to-image generation.